aoffman5/tswd-portfolio-fall23/final-project-part-one.md

 # Method and medium

 Of course, my first step is to make a final decision on what figures I want to represent in my story.
 I think there's a lot to this topic that I could probably do two or even three projects worth of work on it, so I need to really narrow down my scope.
 I plan to use Flourish and Infogram to build out my data visualizations.
+I personally LOVE an infographic, and I don't feel like we have really had the chance to use them in this class, so I'm excited to be able to use a slightly more creative medium to show data in conjunction with charts.
 I then plan to use Shorthand to thread the whole story together and publish my final project.

 #### Bibliography for Part 1 Cited Sources

 Conley, Danee, Russell Lehrer, David Levy, Rachel Goldfarb, and Sidney Wegener.
 “Hiring Bias and Wage Gaps in 2021.”
 Actor’s Equity Association, 2023. https://cdn.actorsequity.org/docs/HiringBiasWageGaps2021.pdf.

+Edwards, Matt.
+“Harvard Med School or Mt at U. of Mich. – Which Is Easier to Get Into?”
+The College Audition Blog, April 6, 2015. https://auditioningforcollege.com/2015/04/05/harvard-med-school-or-mt-at-u-of-mich-which-is-easier-to-get-into/.

 Jones, Nicholas, Rachel Marks, Roberto Ramirez, and Merarys Rios-Vargas.
 “2020 Census Illuminates Racial and Ethnic Composition of the Country.”
 Census.gov, June 10, 2022. https://www.census.gov/library/stories/2021/08/improved-race-ethnicity-measures-reveal-united-states-population-much-more-multiracial.html.
 Originally published August 12, 2021.